zach2039/vs-pewter/README.md

   - Holds 6 servings instead of 4.
 Must be assembled from parts casted separately.
 - Bowls
 - Jugs
-  - Holds 5 liters instead of 3
+  - Holds 5 liters instead of 3.
 - Candle lamp
   - Similar to oil lamps, created with a pewter bowl and candle.
-- Candlelabra
+- Candelabra
   - Provides light level of 14 and can be placed on walls and floors.